 How Long Should I Dry my Sun Dried Tomatoes?

-I live in Utah, so I’m blessed with dry air.
-I like my veggies to stay kind of close to raw, so I set the dehydrator between 115-135 degrees.
+I like my veggies to stay kind of close to raw, so I set the dehydrator between 115-120F.
 Bear in mind that the lower the temperature, the longer it takes to dry them.
 Usually a batch of tomatoes at this temperature takes a good 24 hours.
+A batch dehydrated at 135 will take around 12 hours.

 If you use a solar oven, you may be able to cut that time in half – or even more!
 Your conventional oven will probably take less time, too.
-So, check them often!
+Be sure to check them often so they don’t over-dry or burn.
+To learn to dehydrate your tomatoes in a standard oven, please visit this link from An Italian in my Kitchen.

 To give my sun dried tomatoes that traditional flavor, and to preserve them, I prepare to put them in oil and salt.
 I also add a bit of garlic!